megzjudge/genetics/README.md

 ## What this project actually is

-At its heart, the specific things this website does:
+At its heart, this is a **website with a database behind it**, the specific things this website does is:

-- Presents 44+ genes, organised into topic groups (folate metabolism, ADHD, neurotransmitters, and more), each with the SNPs (specific DNA positions — see the [glossary](#glossary-of-terms)) that have been researched, the studies that discuss them, and (behind a password) what Megan's own genome shows at that position.
-- Cross-links genes to diseases/conditions they're associated with.
 - Pulls in live population-frequency data and variant details from NCBI (the US National Center for Biotechnology Information) so each SNP page shows real statistics, not just hand-typed notes.

 - Automatically watches for new Google Scholar research alerts by e-mail, reads them, and files new papers under the right gene — so the site's research library grows on its own over time (details [below](#the-email-pipeline-how-new-research-finds-its-way-in-automatically)).

+- Presents genes, organised into topic groups (folate metabolism, ADHD, neurotransmitters, and more), each with the SNPs (specific DNA positions — see the [glossary](#glossary-of-terms)) that have been researched, their allele possibilities, the studies that discuss them, and (behind a password) what Megan's genome shows at that position (accessed via the login button at the bottom of the screen).

+- Cross-links genes to diseases/conditions they're associated with.

-- Has a private "admin" area (password-protected) where Megan can add her own notes and personal results, which are hidden from the public.
+- Has a private "admin" area (password-protected) where notes, new genes/snps/alleles and research papers can be manually added.

 - Backs its database up automatically every week.

 ---